Five plumbing items to check when buying a property

 Most water heaters have a lifespan of around ten years.
 If the water heater in the home you are buying is approaching this age, there is a good chance that you will start to experience problems.
 You may want to ask the current owners to address the problem before you buy, or negotiate an amendment to the purchase price.

-All of these plumbing concerns can cause potential problems.
-This is why it’s so important to pay attention to them when you are buying a property.
+All of these plumbing concerns can be costly to fix if left for some time.
+This is why it’s so important to pay attention to more than the fixtures and fittings when you are buying a property.